Eryngium yuccifolium Rattlesnake Master

 Propagation Notes Eryngium yuccifolium

 Seed Collection - Late in the fall, once flowers heads are brown and dry.
-Loosen seeds from seed head, allow to dry for a few weeks.
+Loosen seeds from seed head; dry for a few weeks.